MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 ## Logins
 - Must have **ALTER ANY LOGIN** permission on the server or membership in the **securityadmin** fixed server role.
 Only Azure Active Directory (Azure AD) account with **ALTER ANY LOGIN** permission on the server or membership in the securityadmin  permission can execute this command
-- Must be a member of Azure AD within the same directory used for Azure SQL logical server
+- Must be a member of Azure AD within the same directory used for Azure SQL Database server

 ## After creating a login
 After creating a login, the login can connect to SQL Database but only has the permissions granted to the **public** role.
 Consider performing some of the following activities.